Bourne Artificial Grass Installation Services

 Contact Bourne's Department of Public Works for Existing Turf Disposal & Installation Debris Management

-Proper disposal of natural turf and installation debris is essential for environmental compliance in Bourne.
-Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
-For bulk soil or sod, residents must utilize the Transfer Station, which operates on set hours and requires a valid permit or sticker, with fees assessed for large loads.
-Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials like crumb rubber, sand, or organic infill have specific disposal protocols.
+Proper disposal of existing turf and installation debris is essential for environmental compliance in Bourne.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts DEP.
+Residents must utilize the Transfer Station for bulk soil and sod disposal, following posted hours, permit/sticker requirements, and applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, in accordance with MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling.
 Coordinate with the Board of Health for material safety assessments.
 Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.

 Bourne Public Works Department